TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Experiments

-VAE results for Group~1, together with their $\Delta$ relative to the corresponding DCT3D models, are reported in Table~\ref{tab:group1_vae}.
-Appendix Table~\ref{tab:group1_inputs_dct3d_vae} reports the corresponding input shapes and DCT3D/VAE embedding dimensions.
-Overall, DCT3D performs slightly better than the VAE variants in this setting, indicating that a simple frequency-based representation is already competitive for these signals and horizons.
-At the same time, the VAE achieves close performance to DCT3D and still outperforms the benchmark baseline; moreover, Appendix Table~\ref{tab:group1_inputs_dct3d_vae} shows that VAE embeddings are often more compressed than DCT3D for the Group~1 inputs (higher $\mathrm{dim}/K_g$).
-This suggests that learned embeddings are a promising direction; we expect further gains from a dedicated learned-embedding study (e.g., VAE-specific pretraining initializations, objectives, and hyperparameter tuning), which we leave to future work.
+VAE results for Group~1 and Group~2, together with their $\Delta$ relative to the corresponding DCT3D models, are reported in Table~\ref{tab:group1_2_vae}.
+Appendix Table~\ref{tab:group1_2_inputs_dct3d_vae} reports the corresponding Group~1 and Group~2 input and actuator shapes and DCT3D/VAE embedding dimensions.
+Overall, DCT3D remains slightly stronger than the VAE variants in this setting, indicating that a simple frequency-based representation is already competitive for these signals and horizons.
+At the same time, the VAE variants achieve close performance to DCT3D and still outperform the best benchmark baseline reported in Table~\ref{tab:main_results}.
+Moreover, Appendix Table~\ref{tab:group1_2_inputs_dct3d_vae} shows that VAE embeddings often provide higher compression ratios than DCT3D for the Group~1 and Group~2 inputs and actuators.
+These results suggest that learned codecs are a promising direction, but also that DCT3D is a robust and flexible default for schema-flexible task adaptation.
+We expect further gains from a dedicated learned-embedding study (e.g., VAE-specific pretraining initializations, objectives, and hyperparameter tuning), which we leave to future work.